 The databases of each component agency are available to the NGIC, as are other gang-related databases, permitting centralized access to information.
 In addition, the NGIC provides operational and analytical support for investigations.
 Using these resources, we have identified those gangs that pose the greatest danger to our communities and targeted them with our combined investigative resources and the same federal racketeering statutes and intelligence and investigative techniques that have been used to attack organized crime.

-The NGIC is co-located with the Safe Streets Gang Unit and the MS-13 National Gang Task Force.
+The NGIC is co-located with the Safe Streets Gang Unit (SSGU), which is based at FBI Headquarters in Washington, D.C.

-- The Central American Law Enforcement Exchange (CALEE) Initiative creates opportunities for U.S. and Central American law enforcement personnel to participate in exchange programs to strengthen gang prevention and intervention techniques and to build law enforcement capacity.
+The TAG Task Force initiative also oversees the Central American Law Enforcement Exchange (CALEE) program, which creates opportunities for U.S. and Central American law enforcement personnel to participate in exchange programs to strengthen gang prevention and intervention techniques and to build law enforcement capacity.

 Violent Gang Task Forces